MicrosoftDocs/azure-docs/articles/data-factory/tutorial-create-azure-ssis-runtime-portal.md

 7. In the **Connections** window, switch to **Integration Runtimes** if needed.
 Click **Refresh** to refresh the status.

     ![Creation status](./media/tutorial-create-azure-ssis-runtime-portal/azure-ssis-ir-creation-status.png)
 8. Use the links under **Actions** column to monitor, stop/start, edit, or delete the integration runtime.
+Use the last link to view JSON code for the integration runtime.
+The edit and delete buttons are enabled only when the IR is stopped.

     ![Azure SSIS IR - actions](./media/tutorial-create-azure-ssis-runtime-portal/azure-ssis-ir-actions.png)
 9. Click **Monitor** link under **Actions**.